01618830666

 The PHYTOME project is not the first to look into the potential benefits of Japanese knotweed.
 It is widely regarded as an invasive species and has been the target of many eradication efforts.
 This is due to its damaging effects on the environment and buildings.
 However, recent studies have shown that the plant contains an impressive range of natural compounds that offer various health benefits.

-Resveratrol, one of the compounds found in Japanese knotweed, is known for its anti-inflammatory and antioxidant properties.
+Resveratrol, a compound found in Japanese knotweed, is known for its anti-inflammatory and antioxidant properties.
 It has been linked to a lower risk of heart disease, cancer, and Alzheimer’s disease.
-Other studies have also suggested that Japanese knotweed has the potential to lower blood pressure, improve bone density, and promote healthy skin.
+Other studies have also suggested that Japanese knotweed may lower blood pressure, improve bone density, and promote healthy skin.

 How does this all relate to bacon and sausages?